KazYasuda/ReproducibleResearchProject1/KazYasudaProject1.md

 values are missed by day, i.e. values are missed for the entire day when they are missed, and therefore daily totals added by imputed 5-minute values are all the same as the average daily steps.
 Therefore, the distribution curve will be much higher in the middle and the median and the mean converge.

 ## Are there differences in activity patterns between weekdays and weekends?
-1.Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+*Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.*

 ```r
 weekend <- c("Saturday", "Sunday")